Byongho96/TIL/Vue/03_Vue_Vuex_and_Lifecycle_Hooks.md

 <script>
   export default {
-    name: "TodoListItem",
+    name: 'TodoListItem',
     props: {
       todo: Object,
     },
     methods: {
       deleteTodo() {
-        this.$store.dispatch("deleteTodo", this.todo)
+        this.$store.dispatch('deleteTodo', this.todo)
         // this.$store.commit('DELETE_TODO', this.todo)
       },
       updateTodoStatus() {
-        this.$store.dispatch("updateTodoStatus", this.todo)
+        this.$store.dispatch('updateTodoStatus', this.todo)
       },
     },
   }